Primary Medical Certificate (PMC)

 Disabled drivers and disabled passengers whose vehicles are tax exempt under the drivers and passengers with disabilities tax relief scheme are entitled to apply for a Fuel Grant.

-How will I apply for the Fuel Grant?
+How do I apply for the Fuel Grant?

-The Fuel Grant can be applied for online from the 1st January 2016, using Revenue’s new online service ‘myAccount’ on the Revenue website.
-This will make the claim process easier as claims can be submitted and processed immediately.
-Please register as soon as possible online.
-All you need is your PPS number, mobile or landline number, e-mail address and home address.
-Go to www.revenue.ie to sign up.
+The Fuel Grant can be applied for online using Revenue’s online service ‘myAccount’ on the Revenue website.
+You will need your PPS number, mobile or landline number, e-mail address and home address.
+Go to www.revenue.ie to register.

 As of February 2020, disabled drivers and disabled passengers whose vehicles are tax exempt under the drivers and passengers with disabilities tax relief scheme are exempt from tolls on each toll road in the state.